The Intellectual Property and Antitrust Review: Argentina

 Decree No. 1474/94 establishes a National System of Quality Standards and Certification, structured in a National Council of Standards, Quality and Certification with two technical bodies under the auspices of the Secretary of Industry: (1) the standardisation body (IRAM), which centralises the analysis and approval of the standards applicable in Argentina; and (2) the certification body (OAA).
 Notwithstanding this, at present, IRAM has no specific disposition addressing the relationship between the normalisation system created by Decree No. 1474/94 and the IPR system.

-Under Section 44 of the Competition Law, the National Competition Authority (ANAC) has the power to adopt injunctions at any stage of an investigation.
+Under Section 44 of the Competition Law, the National Competition Authority (ANAC, currently the Secretariat) has the power to adopt injunctions at any stage of an investigation.
 Similar measures can be issued by a court at the request of the agency.

 iii Licensing under FRAND terms

 Fair, reasonable and non-discriminatory (FRAND) terms are not specifically established in any regulation.
 However, these terms can be deduced from Section 44 of the Patent Law.
-Also, several cases, especially those related to vertical mergers, include FRAND-type provisions in the form of behavioural undertakings.
+In addition, several cases, especially those related to vertical mergers, include FRAND-type provisions in the form of behavioural undertakings.

 iv Anticompetitive or exclusionary royalties